KXDY233/SSF/README.md

 The feature extraction results will be saved in the 📁 walk_profile.

 For the subgraph feature extraction procedure, if the extract subgraph is small, using cpu is faster, and vice versa.
 (See the function obtain_walk_profile in utils.py and utils_reaction.py)

-Code for adaptive analysis, ablation studies, and sensitive analysis, please refer to https://drive.google.com/drive/folders/100FIQTR53Ocg8MFjpvr_gF6ROxjlvcEh

-In general, we first fix the number of hops, set a larger walk_length (i.e., $\tau_c=10$), set a larger $\alpha$-set (i.e., from 1 to 0，with 0.1 intervals), then we can get a feature representation with a longer dimension.
-Further, the feature extraction results can be reused (by slicing indices).